ShuJiaLab/ACsN/README.md

 	<!-- <div style="clear:both"></div>  -->
 </div>

+## System Requirements ##
+### Hardware Requirements ###
+ACsN requires a standard computer with enough RAM to support MATLAB 2014b.
+For minimal performance, this will be a computer with about 2 GB of RAM.
+For optimal performance, we recomend the following specs:

+RAM: 16+ GB
+CPU: 6+ cores, 3.2+ GHz/core

+### Software Requirements ###
+MATLAB 2014b+
+MATLAB 2018a+ (Graphic interface)

+The package has been tested on the following systems:
+Linux: -
+Mac OSX: -
+Windows: 7, 8 and 10.

 ## Install ##
 ### Graphic Interface ###
 To run ACsN graphic interface:

  - Double-click the ACsN.mlappinstall file in the ACsN_matlab_app folder.
  - In MATLAB, go to App>My App and double-click on ACsN.
+ - To test the program you can use images provided in the Test Images folder.

 ### MATLAB Command Line ###
 To run ACsN from MATLAB command line: